uwescience/WaterReuseDSSG2024/motivation.md

       <td><b>Water reuse researcher (Carolyn)</b></td>
       <td>Carolyn researches water reuse; wants to create an index quantifying potential for reuse across US counties</td>
       <td>Provide cleaned datasets; use output to map index, make a visualization of that input (map) available to nontechnical users via a website</td>
-      <td>Ability to load datasets; checks notifying whether datasets are in a format that GeoNDXR can work with; clear functions & workflow to output HTML pages; clear user guide specifying her options with the output | High, focused in R; wants streamlined features to enable focus elsewhere (she doesn’t want to do web dev)</td>
+      <td>Ability to load datasets; checks notifying whether datasets are in a format that GeoNDXR can work with; clear functions & workflow to output HTML pages; clear user guide specifying her options with the output. | High, focused in R; wants streamlined features to enable focus elsewhere (she doesn’t want to do web dev)</td>
     </tr>
     <tr>
       <td><b>Data journalist (Sarah)</b></td>